 • Larson Porsche of Tacoma, Washington – An art tribute to a classic Porsche 928.
 “Who needs paint?”

 • Pelican Parts Forum – August 22, 2012

 Inspiration and “Moto”vation:

-As an artist (Groosh art website here), I wanted to bring a unique design to my favorite marque without compromising the value of an original paint car.
-And while keeping it close to stock for a factory driving experience as a collector might.
+As an artist (Groosh art website here), I wanted to bring an inventive design to my favorite marque without compromising the value of an original paint car, which this was not.
+Keeping it close to stock for a factory experience was also important.
 Through years of thinking and planning the inspiration would come from something that isn’t as obvious as painting the car a la the BMW art cars which I love.
-It would instead come from the influence of thousands of car magazines I’ve read since I was teenager growing up outside Detroit.
+It would instead come from the influence of thousands of car magazines I’ve read since I was a teenager growing up outside Detroit.

-By using the car’s 40 year heritage and launch press articles to propel the concept, I gave the 928 the ability to “speak,” rather brag about itself, after shouting “look at me.”
-I felt it needed to tell the story of what it was like to be so important to Porsche’s success and their product line diversity that they devoted an unheard of $200 million out of their $600 Deutschmark annual sales budget in 1974 to the development of the 928.
+By using the car’s 40+ year heritage and launch press articles to propel this concept, I gave the 928 the ability to “speak,” rather brag about itself, after gesturing come look at me.
+I felt it needed to tell the story of why Porsche’s success and their product line diversity demanded they devote an unheard of $200 million out of their $600 Deutschmark annual sales budget in 1974 to the development of the 928.